 Special products like these need special branding.
 Good thing ROYALTRI, a web and branding agency, was ready to deliver.
 This collaboration gave birth to a packaging design that mirrors the idea of pure love for pets.

-Essentially, the naturalistic approach resulted in impressive brand identity.
+Essentially, the naturalistic approach resulted in an impressive brand identity.
 The dog food is packed in an eco-friendly container with different labels for each variation.
 Its colorful labels are attached to the lid of the container.
 Looking at them side by side reminds us of a box of crayons.
 It instantly captures plenty of attention without looking too sophisticated.

 The light brown cardboard-like container thrives under the color palette.
-The design agency used red, orange, yellow, blue, purple and green labels that match each flavor.
+The design agency used red, orange, yellow, blue, purple, and green labels that match each flavor.
 If this works well with products you see in the groceries, ROYALTRI shows us that it can adapt to the pet owner market as effectively.